richardso21/eyePause/README.md

 # eyePause 1.0 👀⏸

 Take periodic rests from your computer screen with the help of eyePause!
-Running in the background, it will alert you when it's time to step away.
+Running in the background, it will alert you when it's time to step away. *Heavily inspired by [stretchly](https://github.com/hovancik/stretchly).*

 Preset to take 5-minute breaks every 30 minutes, but can be configured in the eyePause menu.